theoephraim/node-google-spreadsheet/docs/getting-started/authentication.md

 1. Follow steps above to set up project and enable sheets API
 2. Create a service account for your project
   - In the sidebar on the left, select **APIs & Services > Credentials**
-  - Click blue "+ CREATE CREDENITALS" and select "Service account" option
+  - Click blue "+ CREATE CREDENTIALS" and select "Service account" option
   - Enter name, description, click "CREATE"
   - You can skip permissions, click "CONTINUE"
   - Click "+ CREATE KEY" button